Engaging globally with local communities

 Catastrophic damage displaced tens of thousands when Category 5 Hurricane Dorian made landfall in The Bahamas on September 1, 2019.
 The most affected area was the Abaco Islands.
 The island chain’s water supply was contaminated by saltwater.

-Senior OEM Account Manager for Water Treatment, MacKenzie Christie, spent three weeks of her vacation time helping bring clean drinking water to people in Marsh Harbour, a small town on Great Abaco Island.
+Senior OEM Account Manager for Water Treatment, MacKenzie Christie, recalls she spent three weeks of her vacation time helping bring clean drinking water to people in Marsh Harbour, a small town on Great Abaco Island.

 Working side by side with residents, eight hours a day, MacKenzie pulled in saltwater from the harbour.
 Using a reverse osmosis (RO) system, which is ideal for purifying water in areas with little to no fresh water sources, the project produced 8,000 gallons of clean drinking water per day using a system that can make 30,000 gallons at full capacity.